-During the autumn of 2018, Ioan worked on the site specific production of TheTide Whisperer with National Theatre Wales , but his longest theatre role has been You Should Ask Wallace, a one-man show written and directed by Geinor Styles and based on the life of the Victorian scientist Alfred Russel Wallace.
+During the autumn of 2018, Ioan worked on the site-specific production of TheTide Whisperer with National Theatre Wales , but his longest theatre role has been You Should Ask Wallace, a one-man show written and directed by Geinor Styles and based on the life of the Victorian scientist Alfred Russel Wallace.
 From its start in 2008, it has toured extensively.
-It has been performed to over 30,000 people across the UK, Singapore, and Rio de Janeiro.
+It has been performed to over 30,000 people across the UK, Singapore, Rio de Janeiro, and Indonesia.
 A video clip provides a taste of Ioan’s marvellous work.

 In Ioan’s own words:

 Since recording Corvus I’ve enjoyed one of my busiest times as an actor.
 I’m fully aware that these ‘good times’ don’t come around very often in the acting world, so I’m thoroughly enjoying myself at the moment!